yjpark1/steben/baselines/cherrypick/readme.md

 ## Usage

-To run the CherryPick algorithm, use the `run_cherrypick.py` script.
+To run the CherryPick algorithm, use the `python baselines/cherrypick/run_cherrypick.py` script.
 Here is a basic example:

 ``` python
 from dataclasses import dataclass